-Care should be taken to ensure that the time span between the arrival of the letter and the visit or call by the interviewer is not too long.
-Sometimes the best way to do this is to instruct interviewers to send the letters in a way that matches their planned work pattern (rather than sending the letters centrally at the start of the fieldwork period).
+Care should be taken to ensure that the time span between the arrival of the advance mailing and the visit or call by the interviewer is not too long.
+Sometimes the best way to do this is to instruct interviewers to send the letters in a way that matches their planned work pattern (rather than mailing out centrally at the start of the fieldwork period).